makersacademy/takeaway-challenge/README.md

 Develop code to result in a passing test (green) in rspec Refactor the code and re-test in rspec (orange) Feature test the code in irb
-Once I have 1) high coverage, 2) passing rspec tests, 3) code that fulfills the user story.
-I will progress to the next user story and repeat steps 1-7

 ## Getting started